binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 * Syslog servers: For similar reasons to routers, as well as events and sensitive information from all sorts of systems collected in one place
 * Visibility into what is actually happening specific to communications between devices on your network

 There will almost certainly be many others.
 Think about your network topology, specifically about information, where it's stored where and over which channels it may pass.
 If you have decided to hand your precious data over to a Cloud Service Provider (CSP), then you are not going to have much control over this and in most cases, your CSP will not have as much control as you would like either.
 We address this in the [Cloud](#cloud) chapter.
-Also think about the areas that may be easier to compromise than others, and take this information into the next step.
+Also think about the areas that may be more vulnerable to be compromised than others, and take this information into the next step.

 ## 2. SSM Identify Risks
-Go through the same process as we did at the top level Identify Risks section in the 30,000' View chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com), but do so for the network.
+Also,go through the same process we did in the top level Identify Risks section in the 30,000' View chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com), but do so for the network.

 * [MS Network Threats and Countermeasures](https://msdn.microsoft.com/en-us/library/ff648641.aspx#c02618429_006)

-Most exploitation of security vulnerabilities involves an aspect of a network.
+Most exploitation of security vulnerabilities involves some aspect of a network.
 Reconnaissance generally utilises the Internet at a minimum.
 [Application security](#web-applications) generally requires a network in order to access the target application(s).
 [Cloud security](#cloud) similarly depends on a network in order to access the target resources.
-Social Engineering, as discussed in [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com), leverages a network of people in order to access the human target.
+Social Engineering, as discussed in [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com), leverage's a network of people in order to access the human target.
 Even physical security (also discussed in [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com)) often involves different types of networks.
-When we think of networks, try not to be constrained to computer networks.
+When thinking of networks, try not to be constrained to just computer networks.

-I also discussed [Network Security](http://www.se-radio.net/2017/09/se-radio-episode-302-haroon-meer-on-network-security/) with Haroon Meer on a Software Engineering Radio show, which is well worth a listen during evaluation of both risks and countermeasures.
+I also discussed [Network Security](http://www.se-radio.net/2017/09/se-radio-episode-302-haroon-meer-on-network-security/) with Haroon Meer on the Software Engineering Radio show, it is well worth listening right through to the evaluation of both risks and countermeasures.

 ### Fortress Mentality {#network-identify-risks-fortress-mentality}
 ![](images/ThreatTags/easy-widespread-easy-severe.png)

-This section takes the concepts from the section of the same name in the Physical chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com/).
+This section takes concepts from the section of the same name in the Physical chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com/).
 The largest percentage of successful attacks come from within organisations.
-Usually, attacks from the inside are covered up.
-An organisation's public image is affected to a greater extent via an attack from the inside than if the organisation is compromised by someone on the other side of the world.
+Usually, these form of attacks are covered up, as an organisation's public image is affected to a greater extent with an attack happening from the inside than if the organisation is compromised by someone on the other side of the world.

-There is somehow still a general misconception that having perimeters will save us from attackers.
-They may stop some of the noise from unmotivated attackers, but usually not much more than that.
+There is still somehow a general misconception that having perimeters will save us from attackers.
+This may stop some of the noise from unmotivated attackers, but usually not much more than that.

 IBM X-Force [2016 Cyber Security Intelligence Index](http://ibm.biz/2016CyberIndex) provides the following information for 2014 and 2015, plus a lot more:

 **2014**:

-Industries that experienced the highest incident rates were listed in descending order:
+Industries that experienced the highest incident rates were listed in the following descending order:

 1. Financial services
 2. Information and communication